andrew-dev-p/game-hub/README.md

 - **React Query**: A powerful data-fetching library that simplifies state management, caching, and background updates for API requests.

 - **Zustand**: A lightweight state management library that provides a simple and scalable way to manage global state without the need for context providers.

+- **React Router**: A client-side routing library for managing navigation and rendering different pages without reloading, ensuring a smooth and fast user experience.

 - **Chakra UI**: A simple, modular, and accessible component library for building React applications with ease.